kaiwei-zhang/kaiwei-zhang.github.io/_pages/research.md

 {% include base_path %}

-I work on microeconomic theory, with a particular interest in robust mechanism design, information disclosure, and decision theory.
+I work on applied microeconomic theory and information system.

 ## Working papers
 1. "Optimal Pricing Schemes in the Presence of Social Learning and Costly Reporting", with *Xi Weng* [PDF](https://arxiv.org/abs/2211.07362)